 Washington State Legislature

-Washington state has 49 state legislative districts of relatively equal population, each of which elect one senator and two representatives.
-As a result, the Washington State Legislature consists of 98 seats in the House of Representatives, and 49 seats in the Senate.
+Washington State has 49 state legislative districts of relatively equal population, each of which elect one senator and two representatives.
+As a result, the Washington State Legislature consists of 98 seats in the House of Representatives and 49 seats in the Senate.

 Beginning the second Monday in January, state legislators convene at the capitol in Olympia for legislative session where policy and the state operating, capital, and transportation budgets are considered.
-The state legislative cycle is two years with the biennial budgets decided in odd-numbered years.
+The state budget cycle is two years with the biennial budgets decided in odd-numbered years.

 As a state public baccalaureate institution, the University of Washington is supported by state appropriations and therefore, engages with the state legislature to safeguard base funding and legislative priorities in the final state budgets.

-• Washington State Legislature: Find information about legislators, policy committees, bills, and more.
+- Washington State Legislature: Find information about legislators, policy committees, bills, and more.

-• How a bill becomes a law in Washington state: An abbreviated summary
+- How a bill becomes a law in Washington state: An abbreviated summary

-• Watch TVW: Unedited video coverage of Washington state government, politics, and public policy, including live committee hearings and executive sessions, press conferences, commission and agency board meetings, court hearings and more.
+- Watch TVW: Unedited video coverage of Washington State government, politics, and public policy, including live committee hearings and executive sessions, press conferences, commission and agency board meetings, court hearings and more.

 Executive Branch